5 Cybersecurity Vulnerabilities in the Healthcare Industry

 There are several ways that patient information, as well as its storage and use, can leave a healthcare provider susceptible to cyber-threats.
 Stringent regulatory requirements like the Health Insurance Portability and Accountability Act (HIPAA) issue strict rules about how and when patient data should be released and used.

 When healthcare information management systems contain hundreds or thousands of detailed patient health records, those systems can become attractive targets for hackers.
 Large stores of personal, health, and payment profiles must be guarded against infiltration.
 Further, threats don’t just originate outside the healthcare system.
-Individuals that have access to these databases or systems would be able to manipulate, steal, or hold this information for ransom if they felt so inclined.
+Individuals that have access to these database or systems would be able to manipulate, steal, or hold this information for ransom if they felt so inclined.
 It’s important to treat these systems, as well as those who have access to them, with extreme caution and care.

 The Prevalence of “Legacy Systems”